sethgoldin/davinci-resolve-postgresql-workflow-tools/README.md

 If you have any spaces in the full path of the directory where your backups are going, be sure to escape them with `\` when you run the script.

-The script can be run from any user so long as it's run with `sudo` so as to have `root` user permissions.
+The script can be run from any admin user so long as it's run with `sudo` so as to have `root` user permissions.

 Because the script generates `launchd` daemons, the backups and optimizations will occur if the machine is running, even without any user being logged in.